 Star Wars: Galactic Starcruiser v.
 8-Night Tokyo Disneyland & Japan

 We’ve spent significant time in Japan, doing month-long Airbnb stays in Kyoto for around $1,200 total.
-That’s not really a relevant comparison here, as most families considering 2 nights at Galactic Starcruiser aren’t going to consider 30 nights in Japan as a viable alternative (and the per night cost is considerably higher).
+That’s not really a relevant comparison here, as most families considering 2 nights at Galactic Starcruiser aren’t going to consider 30 nights in Japan as a viable alternative.

 Star Wars: Galactic Starcruiser v.
 9-Night Disneyland Paris & France

 While we love Disneyland Paris, it is most certainly not “old school” Disney.
 It’s the most mismanaged resort complex in the world, and is a great place in spite of itself.
 Similarly, France is not particularly renowned for its high-caliber of service.
 It’s a different culture, and you take the good with the bad, just like anywhere.
 (We have zero issues with French culture or service standards, but you might.
 Check out “Is Disneyland Paris Right for You?” for more insight.)

 We would both choose Disneyland Paris plus France over Star Wars: Galactic Starcruiser.
 Admittedly, this is less about the Disney side of the ledger than with the Tokyo Disneyland comparison below.
 Paris is one of our favorite cities in the world and we’d spend the bulk of our time there.
 With that said, a first-timer could easily do several days at Disneyland Paris.
 If you’re the type of fan who collects coffee table books about Imagineering or the design and architecture of the parks, Disneyland Paris is an absolute treasure trove.